Educating Policyholders on the Importance of Voting in a Mutual Insurance Company

 • Q&A sessions with board members or executives where policyholders can ask questions and get direct responses

 Keep your language as simple as possible in these campaigns.
-The less complex you frame the voting process, the more likely policyholders will see it as beneficial.
+The less complex you frame the policyholder proxy voting process, the more likely policyholders will see it as beneficial.

 2. Make Voting Easier and More Accessible